 The fourth issue of Gerard Way and Shaun Simon’s The True Lives of the Fabulous Killjoys: National Anthem has arrived!

 National Anthem follows the story of the Fabulous Killjoys — Mike Milligram, Kara (Kyle 100%), Animax, Red, and Blue.
-Back in the 90s, this group of teenager exterminators operated in the Unseen, helping to save reality as we know it.
+Back in the 90s, this group of teenage exterminators operated in the Unseen, helping to save reality as we know it.
 In the wake of the Analog Wars, the Killjoys and the rest of the A.K.A.s were decommissioned; their memories were wiped completely and they went on to live fairly normal (and, quite frankly, boring) lives.
 Fast forward to the 2000s — Mike suddenly regains both his memories and his second sight, and he realizes that the threats they worked so hard to keep at bay in the Unseen have unfortunately returned.

 In issue #3, Mike, Sofia, Maxwell, and Jaime managed to track down their last missing team member, Kara.
 Though she was initially against the idea of joining back up with the Killjoys, a targeted attack led her to change her mind.
 In the final moments of the issue, the crew took off in the Trans Am with Kara bleeding out on the front seat.

 Things are heating up in the fourth issue of National Anthem as the Killjoys edge closer to the final showdown.
 Thankfully they were able to make it to the Witch in the desert this time around to save Kara, even if they weren’t so lucky back in the 90s with Blue.
 The Killjoys are going to need all the help they can get considering what they’re up against, and they can’t afford to lose someone else now that they’re back in action.